ninjamuffin99/FulpTronJS/COMMANDS.md

 - `fulpPlaying <anything lol>` sets FulpTron's discord playing status to whatever you input
 - `fulpWatching <also anything lol>` sets FulpTron's watching status to what you input
 - `fulpSay <anything>` make fulptron say funny things ahah epic
-- `fulpRoll <min number> <max number>` pretty much the same shit as every other bot with a dice command lol.
+- `fulpRoll <max number>` pretty much the same shit as every other bot with a dice command lol.
 If you dont input any number it rolls a D20
 - `fulpPic` gets a random Tom Fulp pic from my collection
 - `fulpDogl` gets a random [Dogl](https://doggenhausen.newgrounds.com) pic from my collection (using `fulpPic dogl` also works)
 - 'fulpQuiz' Asks a multiple choice question (shoutout to BrenBot for the inspiration lololol)